RP

 40 minutes, mostly cooking

-Plan for 20 minutes of prep and 20 minutes of cook time.
-The key middle cue is: Divide sushi rice between two bowls and arrange tuna on top.
+Plan for 20 minutes prep and 20 minutes cooking.
+Midway check: Divide sushi rice between two bowls and arrange tuna on top.

 Flavor logic